 White Collar Criminal Defense

 White-collar criminal charges are a complex and evolving area of the law.
 “White-collar crime” is an odd category – it normally refers to crimes by people who are slightly more affluent – those who wear a “white collar” to work.
+Perhaps white collar cases are best defined as what they aren't - drug cases, gun cases, or violent crime.
+They generally involve fraud or public corruption.

 The Stakes in a White Collar Criminal Case

 It may have been that in a white-collar criminal case a person could expect a sentence of probation.
 Those days are long past – especially in federal court.
-Now prison sentences are routine, and significant sentences are not surprising.
+Now prison sentences are routine, and very significant sentences are not surprising.

 The Most Frequent Issue in a White Collar Criminal Case